jradd/django-newproj-template/readme.md

 ## Why Vagrant

 * Local development while isolating system-level libraries and executing code in an Ubuntu 64-bit virtual machine on a per-project basis.
 Continue to edit files in the editor of choice (TextMate, Coda, Dreamweaver, Sublime) on your host machine and view the site in a variety of browsers (Firefox, Chrome, the iPhone Emulator's Safari browser).
 * The environment is setup for you.
-Get team members, freelancers and designers up and running Django or SASS in minutes without changing their configuration.
+Get team members, freelancers and designers up and running Django with a PostgreSQL database and SASS stylesheets in minutes without changing their host machine's configuration.

 ## This Project